micmejia/bible-dump/NKJV/Numbers/Num 19.md

 And the one who burns it shall wash his clothes in water, bathe in water, and shall be unclean until evening.

 ###### 9
-Then a man _who is_ clean shall gather up the ashes of the heifer, and store _them_ outside the camp in a clean place; and they shall be kept for the congregation of the children of Israel for the water of [^c]purification; it _is_ for purifying from sin.
+Then a man _who is_ clean shall gather up the ashes of the heifer, and store _them_ outside the camp in a clean place; and they shall be kept for the congregation of the children of Israel for the water of purification; it _is_ for purifying from sin.

 ###### 10
 And the one who gathers the ashes of the heifer shall wash his clothes, and be unclean until evening.
 It shall be a statute forever to the children of Israel and to the stranger who dwells among them.

 ###### 11
-'He who touches the dead [^d]body of anyone shall be unclean seven days.
+'He who touches the dead body of anyone shall be unclean seven days.

 ###### 12
 He shall purify himself with the water on the third day and on the seventh day; _then_ he will be clean.
 But if he does not purify himself on the third day and on the seventh day, he will not be clean.